-There is currently no specific noise regulation on drone aviation however there is 'Air Navigation Guidance 2017' which is produced by Department for Transport.
+There is currently no specific noise regulation applying to drone aviation however there is 'Air Navigation Guidance 2017' which is produced by Department for Transport.

 The Air Navigation Guidance 2017 gives no guidance for drone aviation.
-The majority of the noise issues are measured for only airports and aviation surrounding airports being focussed on more traditional forms of aviation.
+The majority of the noise issues are measured for only airports and aviation surrounding airports being focused on more traditional forms of aviation.